JYBWOB/Dell_G3_3579_Hackintosh_unused/README.md

 # Dell_G3_3579_Hackintosh (No longer maintained)
 ##### Clover for Dell_G3_3579

-You should try the Clover first on https://github.com/JiangHoumin/Dell_G3_3579_Hackintosh .
+Try the Clover first on https://github.com/JiangHoumin/Dell_G3_3579_Hackintosh .

 If it doesn't work properly on your computer,  try this one again.